Probate Q&A Series What preliminary steps are involved in starting the Probate Cash process for receiving an inheritance?

 Next, obtain certified copies of the death certificate from the Register of Deeds.
 Most financial institutions and government agencies require a certified death certificate to release funds.
 You also need it when filing documents with the clerk of superior court.

 Then, inventory and value the decedent’s assets.
 Include bank accounts, real property, investments, retirement plans, and personal belongings.
-Accurate valuation helps determine whether the estate qualifies as a small estate.
+Accurate valuation helps determine whether the estate qualifies for collection by affidavit.
 Under N.C.
-Gen. Stat. § 28A-19-1, an estate with personal property valued at $20,000 or less (or $30,000 if the surviving spouse is the sole heir) may use a simplified affidavit procedure instead of full probate.
+Gen. Stat. § 28A-25-1, an estate with personal property valued at $20,000 or less (or $30,000 if the surviving spouse is the sole heir) may use a simplified affidavit procedure instead of full probate.

-If the estate exceeds the small-estate limit or involves real estate, file a petition with the clerk of superior court in the county where the decedent lived to open a formal or informal probate.
+If the estate exceeds the collection-by-affidavit limit or involves real estate, apply with the clerk of superior court in the county where the decedent lived to open the estate.
 Under N.C.
-Gen. Stat. § 28A-15-1, you ask the court to admit the will (if any) and appoint the personal representative.
+Gen. Stat. § 28A-4-1, the clerk has jurisdiction to probate wills and appoint personal representatives.
 The court issues Letters Testamentary (will) or Letters of Administration (no will).

 Key Steps to Begin the Probate Process